mmcdermott/MEDS-DEV/README.md

 contains the necessary Python packages to install to run the model, similar to dataset creation, the `README.md` contains a description of the model, and the `model.yaml` file contains some programmatic information about the model, including most critically a `commands` key with a dictionary of commands needed to run to train the model from scratch on a MEDS dataset.
+It also must include a `metadata` key with some example of the metadata.
+See the existing models for examples.
+Note you can also specify a `refs.bib` file here, like with a dataset.

 A full description of these commands is coming soon, but for now, note that: